 FAMOUS research team.
 These tasks do not need to be undertaken by clinical staff.

-Standard care plus has four components that are specified in the trial design and may take a little extra time:
+Enhanced care has four components that are specified in the trial design and may take a little extra time:

 a.
 At the assessment appointment, identify listening situations where hearing loss is causing difficulties;